Tuesday breakfast: egg toast with ricotta, half an avocado, berries, and matcha

 2. Kale, massaged

-Vitamin K, fiber anchor.
-Massaged with olive oil so it doesn't fight the salmon.
+fiber and vitamin K → 2 cups, massaged with olive oil so it doesn’t fight the salmon.

 Method: leafy-green satiety research